curley147/SHA-256/README.md

 To run the code in this repository, the files must first be compiled so you will need a C compiler installed on your machine.
 Once that is installed, the code can be compiled and run by following these steps.
 We assume you are using the command line.

+This program has to convert the order of bytes from little endian to big endian which means reversing the order of bits in the message.

 Clone this repository using Git.
 > git clone https://github.com/curley147/SHA-256.git
 Change into the folder.